everydaycodings/SecondBrain/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Make sure you have the following installed before continuing:

-- Python 3.10 or higher
-- Pip
-- Virtualenv

-You'll also need a [Supabase](https://supabase.com/) account for:

-- A new Supabase project
-- Supabase Project API key
-- Supabase Project URL

 ## Installation